 True faith cannot be considered a work because true faith involves a cessation of our works in the flesh.
 True faith has as its object Jesus and His work on our behalf (Matthew 11:28-29; Hebrews 4:10).

 To take this a step further, true faith cannot be considered a work because even faith is a gift from God, not something we produce on our own.
 “For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God” (Ephesians 2:8).
-“No one can come to me unless the Father who sent me draws him” (John 6:44).
+“No one can come to me unless the Father who sent me draws them” (John 6:44).
 Praise the Lord for His power to save and for His grace to make salvation a reality!